 Next to the cloud icon is the name “Google Cloud” written in gray.
 The gray text contrasts with the vibrant cloud colors, making the name stand out while keeping the look clean and professional.

-This logo design clearly shows the platform’s cloud computing function and visually connects it to Google’s larger ecosystem.
+This logo design clearly conveys the platform’s cloud computing capabilities and visually connects it to Google’s broader ecosystem.

 What is the font of the Google Cloud logo?

-The logo uses two versions of the Product Sans font: a thinner version and a bold one.
-Product Sans is a custom typeface developed by Google, forming the core of the visual identity for Google and its brands.
-This font is clean, modern, and approachable, fitting Google’s branding.
+The logo uses two versions of the Product Sans font: a thin and a bold.
+Product Sans is a custom typeface developed by Google, forming the core of Google’s visual identity and that of its brands.
+This font is clean, modern, and approachable, and it fits Google’s branding.

 Using Product Sans in the logo ensures a consistent look across all Google products.
 The thinner version gives a sleek and professional appearance, while the bold version adds emphasis and clarity.
-Product Sans has rounded letterforms and geometric shapes, giving the logo a friendly and accessible feel.
+Product Sans features rounded letterforms and geometric shapes, giving the logo a friendly, accessible feel.

 This consistency helps users quickly recognize and trust Google Cloud as part of the larger Google ecosystem.